Uncategorised

 Although Cooper looks much the worse for wear here, he gave Ali (then Cassius Clay) a good run for his money, becoming one of four fighters to knock him down.

 The fight with Cooper led to a change in boxing rules.
-The damage to the glove caused a pause in the fight just after Cooper knocked him down.
+The damage to the glove caused a pause in the fight just after Cooper knocked Ali down.
 After this fight there needed to be a spare pair for every fighter at ringside.

 Sports memorabilia is performing well at the moment.
 Ali remains an extremely popular and well-known figure, both as a sporting hero and a political figure.